Chile: 20th century

+The early 20th century saw Chile fully consolidate its territory and resolve long-running diplomatic and territorial disputes.
+Its current borders with Argentina were finalized through British arbitration in 1902 and a bilateral settlement of the Puna de Atacama dispute the following year.
+In 1904, Chile and Bolivia signed a Treaty of Peace and Friendship which clarified the border between both countries.

 The Chilean economy partially degenerated into a system protecting the interests of a ruling oligarchy.
 By the 1920s, the emerging middle and working classes were powerful enough to elect a reformist president, Arturo Alessandri, whose program was frustrated by a conservative congress.
 In the 1920s, Marxist groups with strong popular support arose.

 A military coup led by General Luis Altamirano in 1924 set off a period of political instability that lasted until 1932.
-Of the ten governments that held power in that period, the longest lasting was that of General Carlos Ibáñez del Campo, who briefly held power in 1925 and then again between 1927 and 1931 in what was a de facto dictatorship (although not really comparable in harshness or corruption to the type of military dictatorship that have often bedeviled the rest of Latin America).
+Of the ten governments that held power in that period, the longest lasting was that of General Carlos Ibáñez del Campo, who briefly ruled as de facto dictator in 1925 and then again between 1927 and 1931.
+These authoritarian governments were comparatively less harsh and corrupt than counterparts elsewhere in Latin America.

 By relinquishing power to a democratically elected successor, Ibáñez del Campo retained the respect of a large enough segment of the population to remain a viable politician for more than thirty years, in spite of the vague and shifting nature of his ideology.
 When constitutional rule was restored in 1932, a strong middle-class party, the Radicals, emerged.
 It became the key force in coalition governments for the next 20 years.
 During the period of Radical Party dominance (1932–52), the state increased its role in the economy.
 In 1952, voters returned Ibáñez del Campo to office for another six years.
 Jorge Alessandri succeeded Ibáñez del Campo in 1958, bringing Chilean conservatism back into power democratically for another term.

 The 1964 presidential election of Christian Democrat Eduardo Frei Montalva by an absolute majority initiated a period of major reform.
 Under the slogan "Revolution in Liberty", the Frei administration embarked on far-reaching social and economic programs, particularly in education, housing, and agrarian reform, including rural unionization of agricultural workers.
 By 1967, however, Frei encountered increasing opposition from leftists, who charged that his reforms were inadequate, and from conservatives, who found them excessive.
 At the end of his term, Frei had not fully achieved his party's ambitious goals.